 - Add in the remaining ingredients (if using slow cooker method, reduce water to ½ cup*), stirring to make sure everything is well combined.
 Season generously with salt and pepper.
 Bring everything to a simmer and cover with a tight fitting lid.

-- OVEN: Cover pot and transfer it to a preheat 300 degree F oven.
+- OVEN: Cover pot and transfer it to a preheat 300 degree F oven (make sure oven rack is set to lower-middle position).
 Bake for 45 minutes, stirring once halfway through cooking.
 Remove the lid, stir, and continue to bake until the sauce is thickened and sticky, about an additional 30-45 minutes.
 If needed during baking, add more water to adjust consistency.

 - STOVE TOP: Cover pot and reduce heat to maintain a simmer (between medium to medium-low).
 Cook, stirring at 30 minute intervals, for 1 ½ hours, or until the sauce is thickened and sticky.